aamcn/pick-e-eater-backend/README.md

-# Pick-e-Eater backend 🎮
+# Pick-e-Eater backend

 The backend to the 'Pick-e-Eater' app.

 # Features

     GET meal data:
         All meals, meal by mealId, Meal by type, subType or difficulty.
     POST meal data:
         Add new meal.

     GET Diner data:
         All Diners, Diner by name.
     POST diner data:
         Add meal to disliked meals.

 # Prerequisites

 Before running this project, make sure you have:
-Node.js (v14 or higher)
+    Node.js (v14 or higher).
-postgres
+    postgres.

 # Installation